location

 Email: ehopkins@historicmacon.org

-Phone: 478.742.5084, ext.
+Phone: 478.742.5084 ext.
 101

 Emily Allmond was born and raised in Macon and graduated from Central High School.
-She earned a bachelor's degree in English from Middle Georgia State University.
-Before and after graduating from MGS, Emily worked for many years in retail and office administration.
-She returned to school in 2017 to earn her master's degree in English from Georgia College in Milledgeville.
+She earned a bachelor's degree in English from Middle Georgia State University in 2013.
+In 2020, she earned her master's degree in English from Georgia College in Milledgeville.
 While in Milledgeville, Emily completed her graduate assistantship at the Old Governor's Mansion.
 There, she discovered an affinity for historic preservation and curated exhibits and programs for the museum.
-Emily has been an adjunct instructor of English at Central Georgia Technical College since 2020.
+In her free time, Emily enjoys going to see live music, spending time outdoors and curling up with a good book.

 Email: eallmond@historicmacon.org